 Housing Case Aide

-Essential functions of the job include, but are not limited to, traveling, driving, providing client transportation, utilizing a computer for typing and conducting research, attending meetings.
+Essential functions of the job include, but are not limited to, traveling, driving, utilizing a computer for data entry and reporting, attending meetings.

 - Complete all documentation within two business days of service provided.